 She has also conveniently chosen precisely that aspect of gender dysphoria, namely body dysphoria, easiest to divorce from questions about whether trans (wo)men are, in fact (wo)men.
 If the only thing motivating you to transition is that you feel uncomfortable in a body with coarse chest hair and a typically male facial structure, it might not seem like there’s an urgent need to treat you as a woman.
 Men can have boobs and wear dresses, too!

 But this just does not capture how most trans women feel about womanhood.
 There is for most trans women also a strong component of social dysphoria, of wanting not to be treated and thought of as a man and/or be treated and thought of as a woman.
 Not only is saying “You can’t be a woman, but you can be a man in a dress!” not dysphoria relieving, for many trans women it induces powerful social dysphoria.
 The thought of looking like some dude in a skirt can be enough to reduce me to tears.
 (If there are any crossdressing guys out there reading this, that’s not a reflection on you.
-You, too, are pretty.)
+You, too, can be pretty.)

 The total lack of attention to the voices and needs of trans women also has less substantive, more “stylistic” consequences, which are not for that reason any less significant.
 (They would be were this a philosophy essay, but I have been pointing out how it is not that but a work of propaganda, to which subtle rhetorical quirks are essential.)